1. Home

 A very small number of batteries have caught fire from a process known as thermal runaway.
 It’s not common but is more likely with damaged, poorly manufactured, or poorly installed batteries.
 If your battery is damaged after installation, get it inspected by a professional.

-Financial Aspects of Home Battery Storage Systems
+Home Battery Storage Systems Costs

 Of the people who install home batteries, over 50% do so primarily for backup power, according to a survey of installers by SolarReviews.
 But even when the goal is resilience, batteries can earn some money back by joining a virtual power plant to send power to the grid when it’s needed.